51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 The frequencies are selected to support both human and AI in AWACS and JTAC/AFAC roles.
 For AWACS/GCI, a mission that uses a human in the role would place the AWACS/GCI on the tactical or strike common frequency.
-Placing any AI AWACS/GCI on different frequencies prevents the AI from flooding the radio.
-A mission that relies on only AI AWACS/GCI would place the tactical common frequncy on one of the AWACS/GCI frequencies.
+Placing AI AWACS/GCI on different frequencies prevents the AI from flooding the radio.
+A mission that relies on only AI AWACS/GCI could place the tactical common frequncy on one of the AWACS/GCI frequencies.
 For JTAC/AFAC, we include both VHF and UHF frequencies.
 The VHF frequencies are preferred; UHF should only be used in the event VHF is not usable due to avionics limitations.